-All contribution made in a particular year subject to a maximum of Rs.1.5 lakh is exempt from taxation under Section 80C.
-Moreover, the interest and matured value are both exempt from taxation in the year of withdrawal.
+All contributions made in a particular year subject to a maximum of Rs.1.5 lakh are exempt from taxation under Section 80C.
+Moreover, the interest and maturity value are both exempt from taxation in the year of withdrawal.

 The following table enumerates the critical points in EPF vs PPF.